 Longtime residents and passing travelers alike will be familiar with Snowbowl outside of Flagstaff, Sunrise Park Resort in the White Mountains, Mount Lemmon Ski Valley north of Tucson, and similar runs that draw the bulk of snow-season visitors each year.

 But there are a few other places to play in the snow – some free, some not – across the Grand Canyon State.
-Here are three designated "snow play areas" up north ideal groups for sledding, snowman building, and a good snowball fight.
-Thanks to El Niño, Flagstaff and other areas are already seeing snow, so bundle up, buckle up, and head north.
+Here are five designated "snow play areas" up north that are ideal for sledding, building snowmen, and a good snowball fight.
+Keep an eye on December and make plans to bundle up, buckle up, and head north.

 Oak Hill Snow Play AreaSituated just outside Williams off Historic Route 66, Oak Hill Snow Play Area is a great stop for beginner skiers and budding sledders.
 The area features a 900-foot run, but no ski lift.
-There are two tubing runs: a 600-foot one that has seen a lot of use and a 400-foot run.
-At Oak Hill, only inner tubes of "flexible" material are allowed on runs, which means metal, wood, or hard plastics should stay home or in the car.
+There are two tubing runs: a 600-footer that has seen a lot of use, and a 400-foot run.
+At Oak Hill, only inner tubes of "flexible" material are allowed on runs – meaning metal, wood, or hard plastics should stay home or in the car.

 The Oak Hill Snow Play Area is about 10 miles east of Williams on Historic Route 66.
 There are two routes from Central Phoenix, via either Flagstaff or Williams.
 After taking the I-17 North to Flagstaff, take I-40 West to Parks exit 178, approximately 16 miles.
 Turn right onto Historic Route 66, then make a left and continue for four miles until you see the sign.
 From Williams, take I-40 East to exit 171.
 Follow signs for Route 66 and go east two miles.
 The signs for Oak Hill Snow Play Area will be on the right – keep an eye out for the sign.